Autocar India

 Autocar Professional reports that the move is part of Delhi's ongoing efforts to tackle air pollution, with the transport sector being one of the major contributors to emissions in the city.
 Two-wheelers form a significant portion of vehicles on Delhi's roads, and transitioning them to electric power could have a substantial impact on overall emissions.

 The proposal also offers financial incentives to support EV adoption.
-Electric two-wheelers of up to Rs 2.25 lakh will be eligible for incentives of Rs 10,000 per kWh, capped at Rs 30,000, in the first year from notification, reducing to Rs 20,000 in the second year and Rs 10,000 in the third year.
+Electric two-wheelers priced up to Rs 2.25 lakh will be eligible for incentives of Rs 10,000 per kWh, capped at Rs 30,000 in the first year from the date of notification.
+This will reduce to Rs 20,000 in the second year and Rs 10,000 in the third year.

-Additionally, buyers of electric two-wheelers will be eligible for Rs 10,000 on scrapping Delhi-registered BS-IV and older two-wheelers and all electric two-wheelers registered in Delhi during the policy period are proposed to receive 100 percent exemption from road tax and registration fees, subject to specified conditions.
+Additionally, buyers of electric two-wheelers will be eligible for Rs 10,000 on scrapping Delhi-registered BS-IV and older two-wheelers.
+All electric two-wheelers registered in Delhi during the policy period are also proposed to receive 100 percent exemption from road tax and registration fees, subject to specified conditions.

 The policy proposal comes at a time when the electric two-wheeler market in India is seeing significant growth, with multiple manufacturers offering a range of electric scooters and motorcycles.
 However, electric two-wheelers currently represent a small fraction of overall two-wheeler sales in the country.